Domiii/webpack-plugin-order-test/README.md

 1. You see that if the babel plugin modifies the code, `webpack.DefinePlugin` fails to make the replacements.
 1. Also note that v4 and v5 have the same issue.

-The final output indicates that replacement worked if no modification took place.
+The final output (or a manual inspection of the output files in `dist`) indicate that replacement worked if no modification took place.
 It looks something like this:

 > app-5.js: good
 >